 The developers of Station Park in Farmington have officially started their endeavor in Utah.
-On Wednesday, March 15, California developers, CenterCal Properties, broke ground on the Mountain View Village, a large 85-acre mixed-used development on 13400 South and 4500 West in Riverton, about 20 miles south of Salt Lake City.
+On Wednesday, March 15, California developers, CenterCal Properties, broke ground on the Mountain View Village, a large 85-acre mixed-use development at 13400 South and 4500 West in Riverton, about 20 miles south of Salt Lake City.

 As with the Station Park project, the developers will build out the Mountain View Village in phases with the first phase consisting of the anchor retail and community areas.
 When built out the project will include restaurants, an office complex, a gym and a hotel with a full luxury theater.